lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 Homology increases with evolutionary relatedness.

-{{< figure src="bones_in_fish.png" title="Fossils from the fish-to-tetrapod series conserve the arrangement of the bones in the fins/limbs, with large variation in the number of digits.
+{{< figure src="bones_in_fish.png" title="Fossils from the fish-to-tetrapod series conserve the arrangement of the bones in the fins/limbs (humerus, radius and ulna), with large variation in the number of digits.
 Source: [Berkley Evolution 101](https://evolution.berkeley.edu/what-are-evograms/the-origin-of-tetrapods/#)." >}}

 {{< figure src="arm_anatomy.png" title="A wide range of vertebrate animals share the same structures in their arms, since they inherited it from a distant common ancestor." >}}